Debt Relief Options

 The comparisons are representative and may not be applicable to your situation.
 There are a few different paths to take toward resolving your debt.
-We find that in the many cases, the debt negotiation option makes the most sense.
-However, one size does not fit all and debt negotiation isn't always the answer.
-Representatives at CFLN will be sure to evaluate your situation and steer you in the right direction, even if it means telling you that our services are not appropriate for you or sending you elsewhere for an alternate solution.
+We find that, in many cases, the debt negotiation option makes the most sense.
+However, one size does not fit all and debt negotiation isn’t always the answer.
+Representatives at Consumer First Legal Network will be sure to evaluate your situation and steer you in the right direction, even if it means telling you that our services are not appropriate for you or sending you elsewhere for an alternate solution.

 Debt negotiation is often the fastest and most effective way to get out of debt without filing for bankruptcy.
 Your debts can often be settled for less than your creditors are demanding and your credit can be repaired once the debt is resolved.
-There are pros and cons and CFLN representatives will make you aware of them.
+There are pros and cons and Consumer First Legal Network representatives will make you aware of them.

 If you make a lower payment in a long-term program, you are merely prolonging your debt problems rather than resolving them as quickly as possible.
 Aren’t you increasing the likelihood of aggressive collection action from creditors by making them wait too long for a resolution?